 Beyond risk monitoring by insurers, state interventions in terms of risk mitigation and prevention in specific areas related to systemic events (eg, climate change, pandemic crises) is key.
 Public-private partnerships can also be important to build up resilience to certain risks.

+The statement makes specific reference to travel insurance, however it should be noted that insurance coverage varies across European markets.
+The scope of insurance cover against pandemic risks varies in typical travel insurance lines.
+The market is developing very dynamically and offers additional packages depending on the desired cover.
+This also applies to the question of whether the risks of the pandemic are insured.
+Regardless of this, unexpected serious illnesses are insured.

 2.4.
 Beyond the above considerations, these systemic events also underlined increasing consumer detriment in light of ambiguous contractual terms and lack of clarity on whether losses arising from such events are covered leading to disputes between policyholders and insurance undertakings, reputational risks for the sector and significant losses for all parties involved.
 With the aim to limit disputes and to avoid losses due to ambiguous contractual terms when such events materialise insurers review of their terms and conditions may not be carried out in accordance with product oversight and governance (POG) process, which would ensure that consumers’ interests and needs are balanced vis-à-vis other business needs and considerations.